techidaily/site-win11-tips/source/_posts/reimagine-archived-footage-boost-video-quality-using-madvr-on-windows.md

 ## What Is MadVR?

  MadVR is a powerful post-processing filter "enhancer" for many popular media players.
 It offers a range of sophisticated algorithms to upscale and improves video quality.
-Unlike apps like the[top video editors for YouTube](https://www.makeuseof.com/free-video-editors-youtube-2022/) that we've already covered, it works in real-time, "improving" your videos as they play.
+Unlike apps like the [top video editors for YouTube](https://www.makeuseof.com/free-video-editors-youtube-2022/) that we've already covered, it works in real-time, "improving" your videos as they play.

  With some tweaking, madVR can make lower-resolution videos look better on high-resolution displays, and reduce the effects of compression on highly-compressed files.
 The more compressed the file, the more striking the improvement.